where to look

 October 3, 2012

-Apply for a PSC Expedition Grant for IAP 2013
+Apply for a PKG Center Expedition Grant for IAP 2013

-We have an exciting new process for PSC Expedition Grants for IAP 2013!
+We have an exciting new process for PKG Center Expedition Grants for IAP 2013!
 Since Expedition Grants are sponsored by the Underclassman Giving Campaign, we are putting the final choices in the hands of underclassmen, who can vote for their favorite finalist during the Campaign!

 We’ve also changed the requirements.
 Service Expeditions can be done anywhere in the U.S. or abroad – with appropriate concern for safety, of course.
 We can’t send students to places on the MIT Advisory list that are “High” or “Highest” level.
 And we have to be convinced that students have appropriate safety precautions in place for any site.

 The application deadline is on Thursday, October 11 at 4 p.m.
 Interviews will be held on Friday, October 12, and finalists will be notified on Monday, October 15.
 Finalists will showcase their plans in Lobby 10 with pitches and posters the week of October 22 (exact date and time TBA).

 - Oct 13: Support STEM education - Assemble Lego kits